facuxfdz/docker-getting-started/README.md

     *   [Define the MySQL service](#Define-the-MySQL-service)
 *   [Run the application stack](#Run-the-application-stack)
 *   [Tear it all down](#Tear-it-all-down)
+---

+[Docker Compose](https://docs.docker.com/compose/) is a tool that was developed to help define and share multi-container applications.
+With Compose, we can create a YAML file to define the services and with a single command, can sping everything up or tear it all down.

+The *big* advantage of using Compose is you can define your application stack in a file, keep it at the root of your project repo (it's now version controlled), and easily enable someone else to contribute to your project.
+Someone would only need to clone your repo and start the compose app.
+In fact, you might see quite a few projects on Github/GitLab doing exactly this now.

+So, how do we get started?

 ## Install Docker Compose
 If you installed Docker/Toolbox for either Windows or Mac, you already have Docker Compose!